Giovanni Reyna: International career

+On May 26, 2026, Reyna was named in the 26-man squad for the 2026 FIFA World Cup hosted on home soil.
+On June 12, 2026, Reyna scored a trivela in the last touch of the 4-1 win over Paraguay in their opening match of the World Cup.

 Personal life

 Giovanni is the son of former professional soccer player and United States men's national team player Claudio Reyna, and Danielle Reyna, a former member of the United States women's national soccer team.
 Reyna is of Argentine-Portuguese descent through his father's parents and of Irish-American descent through his mother.
 His older brother, Jack, died of brain cancer in 2012, at the age of 13.
+His younger sister, Carolina, attends St. Stephen's Episcopal School and plays club soccer in Texas.
+She was also selected to represent the USA on the United States women's national under-17 soccer team for the 2026 FIFA U-17 Women's World Cup, making her and Reyna the first brother-sister duo to represent the United States at a U-17 World Cup.

 Reyna started his international career by playing with the United States' youth teams, but after impressing with Borussia Dortmund, he attracted interest from the Portuguese, English and Argentine national teams.
 Ultimately, in a March 2020 interview with Sports Illustrated, Reyna declared his intent to play for the United States: "I'm aware of the rumors, but it's quite clear for me.
 I only want to play for the United States.
 That's my home country."

 He was named after his father's former Rangers teammate Giovanni van Bronckhorst.
-His high level of play has earned him the nickname "The American Dream" by former teammate Erling Haaland.
+His high level of play has earned him the nickname "The American Dream" from his former teammate Erling Haaland.
 Reyna is close friends with United States teammate Joe Scally; both players began attending the New York City FC youth academy in 2015.
+Reyna is also close friends with his former Dortmund teammate, Jude Bellingham.

+Reyna married his wife Chloe Reyna (née Ortolano) in July 2025.
+In June 2026, he announced that Chloe was pregnant with their first child.